Logarithmic EW corrections at one-loop: Numerical results

 Results for the LHC with $\sqrt{S}=13 \mathrm{TeV}$ presented in the following sections have been obtained in conjunction of \Sherpa~\cite{Sherpa:2019gpd} for the phase-space integration with \OpenLoops as amplitude provider by means of the following input parameters:

 All other quarks and leptons are treated as massless.
 The widths of all particles are set to zero for the evaluation of the on-shell processes in Section~\ref{Onshell}, while for the evaluation of the off-shell processes in Section~\ref{Offshell} we use $\Gamma_Z=2.4952$~GeV and $\Gamma_W=2.085$~GeV.
-As specified in Eq.~\eqref{eq:muregshat} the EW regularisation scale $\muew$ is set to $\muew = \sqrtS$, where $s$ is the partonic center of mass energy.
-We employ the NNPDF3.0 PDF set~\cite{NNPDF:2014otw} interfaced via LHAPDF6~\cite{Buckley:2014ana} and use the provided strong coupling constant $\alpha_S(\mu_R)$ with $\mu_R=H_T/2$, where $H_T$ is the scalar sum of all final-state transverse momenta.
+As specified in Eq.~\eqref{eq:muregshat} the scale $\muew$ is set to $\muew = \sqrtS$, where $s$ is the partonic center of mass energy and we use $\mu_{\text{IR}}=100~\mathrm{GeV}$.
+We employ the NNPDF3.0 PDF set~\cite{NNPDF:2014otw}~\footnote{ As part of detailed phenomenological analyses including EW higher-order effects a PDF set including QED evolution and photon-induced channels should be used.} interfaced via LHAPDF6~\cite{Buckley:2014ana} and use the provided strong coupling constant $\alpha_S(\mu_{\rm R})$ with $\mu_{\rm R}=\mu_{\rm F}=H_{\rm T}/2$ for the renormalisation scale $\mu_{\rm R}$ and the factorisation scale $\mu_{\rm F}$, where $H_{\rm T}$ is the scalar sum of all final-state transverse momenta.
 All relative EW corrections shown in the following are independent of this generic scale choice.
 Any jets are clustered with the anti-$k_T$ algorithm \cite{Cacciari:2008gp} as implemented in \texttt{FastJet} \cite{Cacciari:2011ma}, with $p_{\rm{T,min}}=30 \text{GeV}$, $R=0.4$, and no rapidity requirement.
 For any lepton-pair compatible with a $\gamma^*$ we require for the dilepton invariant mass $m_{\ell^+ \ell^-} > 70 \,$GeV.
 Apart from these jet and lepton requirements if not specified explicitly we consider all processes fully inclusively, i.e. without any phase-space cuts.
 Partonic events are analysed using \Rivet~\cite{Bierlich:2019rhm}.